MORGIN.AI

 Each row combines:

-The action always has real friction: money, time, inconvenience, identity discomfort, social risk, or hassle.
+The action always has some real cost, such as money, time, inconvenience, embarrassment, or social risk.

 Judge Task